ArthurSteijn/azure-function-python-delta-upsert/readme.md

 # Azure Function to Merge Delta Tables

-This github repo contains the source code for this article written on [www.sidequests.blog]([www.sidequests.blog](https://sidequests.blog/2024/01/29/merge-delta-lake-tables-with-azure-functions-delta-rs-polars/))
+This GitHub repo contains the source code for this article written on [www.sidequests.blog](https://sidequests.blog/2024/01/29/merge-delta-lake-tables-with-azure-functions-delta-rs-polars/)

 The `function_app.py` script is an Azure Function designed to merge Delta Tables.
 Here's a high-level overview of its operation: